Worst 5-Year Win Percentages in Rockies History: Where Team’s Current Run Ranks

 Fact Checked by Thomas Leary

-It’s been a comedy of errors along the Front Range when it comes to professional baseball management, with the Rockies muddling through another failed season on Colorado betting apps and extending the club’s postseason hiatus to six years in the process.
+It’s been a comedy of errors along the Front Range when it comes to professional baseball management, with the Rockies muddling through another failed season on Colorado sportsbooks and extending the club’s postseason hiatus to six years in the process.

 With Bud Black’s bunch sitting at 25-46 (.352) and dead last in the five-team NL West, it’s worth pondering where the franchise’s last five full seasons (not including the 2020 COVID year) rank when it comes to diamond futility.